Things to do in London in 2 days

-With 2 days in London, you will only be able to see the highlights of the British capital, so I have designed an itinerary to help you see most of London's landmarks.
+With 2 days in London, you'll only be able to see the highlights of the British capital, so I've designed an itinerary to help you see most of London's iconic sights.
 Of course, you can take it as a guide and modify it to your liking, so be prepared for a busy couple of days of sightseeing!

 Day 1: Buckingham Palace, Westminster Abbey, London Eye and Central London